-Long before Big Red became a star in Uncle Percy's Adventures in Space, it was Percival Lowell's state-of-the-art "horseless carriage," transporting him in style all over northern Arizona.
-It still resides on the Mars Hill campus and is still in working order!
+Big Red was Percival Lowell's state-of-the-art "horseless carriage," transporting him in style all over northern Arizona.
+It still resides on the Mars Hill campus, currently in the Putnam Collection Center, and is still in working order!

 Model: Y "Big Six"